User eXperience Perception Insights Dataset (UXPID): Synthetic User Feedback from Public Industrial Forums: Technical Validation

 For all experiments, we utilized the distilbert-base-uncased configuration with a maximum sequence length of 512 tokens.
 The model architecture included 6 hidden layers with 768 dimensions each and a dropout rate of 0.4 to prevent overfitting.
 Our training and inference were performed on a Tesla T4 GPU with 16GB of memory.

 The training process employed a batch size of 16 and a learning rate of 2e-5.
 While we allocated 100 epochs for each experiment, we implemented early stopping criteria to optimize training efficiency.
-To address class imbalance in our dataset, we applied class weighting techniques.
+To address class imbalance in our dataset, we applied class weighting techniques for both models.
 Complete model training parameters are available in the configuration file within our repository.
-Table~\ref{tab:test_topics} presents the inference results on the test subset across topic multiclass classification scenarios.
+Table~\ref{tab:test_topics} presents the inference results on the test subset across topic multi-label classification scenarios for both DistilBERT and TF-IDF+LR.

-The average number of topic classes for branches is 1.69, with the average predicted by models for summary and text values being 1.62 and 1.53, respectively.
-The total number of topic classes in the dataset is 32.
+The average number of true topic classes per branch is 1.69.
+DistilBERT predicts 1.62 and 1.53 labels per sample for the summary and raw-comment inputs, respectively, closely matching the ground truth, whereas TF-IDF+LR tends to over-predict.
+DistilBERT consistently outperforms the classical baseline, achieving an F1 of 0.6923 versus 0.4799 on summary-to-topic (All classes) and 0.6134 versus 0.3765 on comments-to-topic.
+When evaluation is restricted to the 10 topic classes with more than 50 test-set instances, TF-IDF+LR reaches an F1 of 0.6060 on summaries, indicating that much of the gap stems from rare classes where limited training signal hampers the bag-of-words model.
+AUC scores are closer, suggesting that the ranking quality of the classical baseline is reasonable, but its hard-label thresholding is less effective.
 The results of all metrics are predictably higher in the prediction scenario from Insights summaries, since topics were extracted from them when preparing the dataset.

 Table~\ref{tab:test_sentiment} presents the inference results on the test subset across overall sentiment branch classification scenarios.
-In this case, user insights and sentiment were extracted from raw comments, so the metrics for both scenarios are closer.
-The problem is binary, with only three classes: neutral, negative, and positive.
-The metrics for inference are expected to be higher than for the topic classification problem.
+DistilBERT achieves F1 scores of 0.7825 (summary) and 0.7923 (comments), while TF-IDF+LR reaches 0.6568 and 0.6340.
+Because user insights and sentiment were extracted from raw comments, the gap between the two input modalities is small for both models.
+Unlike topic classification, sentiment is a three-class single-label problem (neutral, negative, positive), which benefits bag-of-words features less than contextual embeddings, yielding a larger relative gap between the two models.
+The metrics for inference are generally higher than for the multi-label topic classification problem, as expected for a simpler label space.

 The results show that the UXPID dataset advances AI and data-driven methods for technical forums and industrial product support.
 It contains realistic, well-annotated conversation branches that capture authentic user experiences in automation hardware and software.
 UXPID fills gaps in existing resources by adding topic clustering, severity annotations, and scenario-based insights.
 Its privacy-preserving design enables broad academic and commercial use.
 The dataset supports the development, training, and benchmarking of NLP models for sentiment analysis, issue detection, requirements extraction, and topic classification in technical user communities.